MOTORCYCLE & SCOOTER TYRE INFORMATION

 Top of Page

-Different Types of Motorcycle & Scooter Tyres
+Different Types of Scooter and Motorcycle Tyres

 Radial tyres~These are generally wider tyres designed to fit on wider rims.
 Radial tyres have a more supple or flexible carcass which makes them better suited to modern motorcycles.